ImanNaeimian/FivemCleaner/README.md

 5-Finally, after using the spoofer, log into a new Rockstar account that is clean (not banned), launch your server, and enjoy!

+🚀 Future Plans

+✅ Support IRFive (Iranian FiveM client)
+└ Also add support for Diamond RP server and other popular servers

+✅ Support VMP (another Iranian FiveM client)
+└ Also add support for Sunset RP server and other popular servers

 ![image](https://github.com/user-attachments/assets/de33eb19-ef48-4d9a-a62a-e56eb8426832)